ThorKampOpstrup/Project-in-Artificial-Intelligence-gym-challenge-/README.md

 # Project-in-Artificial-Intelligence (gym-challenge)
 This project is an attempt to complete the gym challenge by modifying PPO and TRPO with Re3 and Ornstein-Uhlenbeck action noise.
+The project is a part of the course elective course at the University of Southern Denmark(SDU).
+This git is suplementary to the report and contains the code used to generate the plots in the report.
+Enjoy!

 ![plotter/plots/example.gif](plotter/plots/example.gif)
 ![plotter/plots/plot_1.png](plotter/plots/combined.png)